How to Wear All Your Wardrobe: A Wardrobe Edit That Actually Works

 To start, it’s essential to know exactly what’s in your wardrobe.
 Set aside time for a thorough wardrobe audit.
 Pull out each piece and consider whether it suits your current style, fits well, and aligns with your lifestyle.

-If your weight fluctuates, consider storing a few key items—like jeans, blazers, or trousers—in a different size.
-This way, you’ll have a few essentials ready without cluttering up your daily choices.
+If your weight fluctuates, consider storing a few key items - like jeans or trosuers- in a different size.
+This way, you will have a few essentials ready without cluttering up your daily choices.

 2. Emotional Attachments